- All applicants must be permanent US residents or US citizens.

 Steps to Apply

-To apply to the Norman Brown Diversity and Leadership Scholarship (NBDLSP), you must first submit an Indiana University Scholarship General Application for the Academic Year 2018-2019 by completing the following steps:
+To be considered for the Norman Brown Diversity and Leadership Scholarship (NBDLSP), you must first submit an Indiana University General Scholarship Application for the 2020-2021 academic year by completing the following steps:

 Go to One.IU